A Weekend With the Canon

 Back-button autofocus works by de-coupling metering from focusing and shooting.
 So instead of half-pressing the shutter to meter and focus, it just does the former.
 Then the AF-On button round back handles focusing.
 That gives you lots of flexibility as is, but the 5D Mark IV reveals the full potential of this approach by letting you customize all three of its back buttons.

 Each one can have its own focus area (single point, zone, tracking, etc.), its own focus mode (single shot, continuous, etc.), and more.
 I set the AF-On button to single shot AF with a single point, and then the star button beside it to a fairly small zone with continuous focus.

-In practice, this meant that for static subjects I could use the AF-On button to focus, but if a bird or other interesting moving subject came into view, I could immediately grab onto it, track it, and shoot…just by pressing the star button instead!
+In practise, this meant that for static subjects I could use the AF-On button to focus, but if a bird or other interesting moving subject came into view, I could immediately grab onto it, track it, and shoot…just by pressing the star button instead!
 No changing modes, no adjusting settings.
 One-touch operation in two vastly different contexts.

 The rabbit hole goes deeper.
 There are three buttons plus the standard shutter half-press that you can set this way, each with its own settings, and this configuration is saved to the camera’s Custom Settings…of which there are three.
 In theory, this means you could configure 12 different focusing behaviours and access four at a time from each Custom Setting—instantly.

 I don’t think this is unique to the 5D Mark IV, by the way, but it’s the first Canon that I’ve used to have it.